Screenwriting: Michael Welles Schock's Atoms of Storytelling

 Shock says that the theory of spine could also be applied to the sequence in the Sequence approach.
 Each sequence spine is made up of the same five elements of the story spine.

 Robert McKee's Story

 Robert McKee believes that screenplays are a way to delve into a character's "life story."
-The structure means arranging events from a character's life story in a strategic way that a elicits an emotional response from the audience or conveys a certain point-of-view in life.
-The events the writer choses to incorporate into the story can not random; rather, the events included, and where they are placed in the story, must serve a purpose for the story.
+The structure means arranging events from a character's life story in a strategic way that elicits an emotional response from the audience or conveys a certain point-of-view in life.
+The events the writer chooses to incorporate into the story can not random; rather, the events included, and where they are placed in the story, must serve a purpose for the story.
 Story "events" impact the lives of the characters in significant ways.

 Character theories

 Michael Hauge's categories

 Michael Hauge divides primary characters into four categories.
 A screenplay may have more than one character in any category.